cybozu-go/aptutil/cmd/go-apt-cacher/USAGE.md

 in background shall be done via process manager such as [systemd][] or [upstart][].

+Increase `nofile` resource limit to accept massive number of clients.
+For systemd, it is [`LimitNOFILE` directive](http://serverfault.com/a/678861/126630).

 go-apt-cacher does not require root privileges.
 Users are strongly advised to run go-apt-cacher with a non-root account.